 The rites for interment will be in keeping with Presbyterian forms of worship and prescribed by the Minister.
 Ministers will assist the family with any service of commitment.

 GUIDELINES & POLICIES

-Members, ministers, and former ministers of HMPC, Raleigh, NC, spouses, partners and their children are eligible to be interred in the Memorial Garden.
-Special requests will be reviewed and considered by the Board.
+Members, ministers and former ministers of HMPC, Raleigh, NC, spouses, partners and their children are eligible to be interred in the Memorial Garden.
+Special requests will be reviewed and considered by the Memorial Garden Board of Directors.

 A diagram of the columbarium and memorial tablet is kept in the church office.
 With it are records of vital statistics of all individuals who have been or are to be memorialized and/or interred in the Memorial Garden.